David R. Koepsell, J.D./Ph.D.

 Writing & Publications

-View publications on Google Scholar
+View publications on Google Scholar →

-Research Programs & Tools
+Research Programs

 Structural Ontology of the Law

 A formal ontology of legal systems grounded in roles, authority, recognition, obligation, contradiction, and repair.
-This project treats law as an architectural structure rather than a mere system of rules.

-Explore the Structural Ontology of the Law →
+Explore the project →

 The Geometry of the Good

-Explore The Geometry of the Good →
+Explore the project →

 IRAC+

-Explore IRAC+ →
+Launch IRAC+ →

 Contact